ValentinaAndric/ValentinaAndric/README.md

- 🔭 I’m IT student
+ :student: IT student

- 🌱 I’m interesred in high technology
+ :light: I’m interesred in high technology